Craft brewers that have retail stores in Toronto

 Find flagship brands Cool Beer and Buzz beer, as well as a few that are contract brewed on site.
 Hours: Monday to Friday 10 a.m. to 7 p.m., Saturday 10 a.m. to 5 p.m.

-An assortment of cans, select six packs, growlers and all sorts of merch are available for purchase at this brewpub in Parkdale.
-Hours: Tuesday to Saturday 12 p.m. to 11 p.m.
+The Riverside brewpub also has a bottle shop inside.
+Discover a whole roster of 355 ml cans on offer.
+Hours: Monday 1 p.m. to 9 p.m. and Tuesday to Sunday 11 a.m. to 11 p.m.

 The Toronto microbrewery sells offerings like Praxis, Flemish Cap and Points Between in their bottle shop.
-Hours: Monday to Friday 4 p.m. to 11 p.m., Saturday 1 p.m. to 11 p.m.
+Hours: Monday to Thursday 2 p.m. to 10 p.m., Friday to Saturday 2 p.m. to 11 p.m., and Sunday 2 p.m. to 9 p.m.

+Over ten different beers can be purchased at this Little India bottle shop.
+Hours: Monday to Thursday 1 p.m. to 11 p.m. and Friday to Saturday 11 a.m. to 11 p.m.

 Find in-house beers sold in growlers plus reasonably-priced kegs (and pumps) in 20L, 30L, and 50L sizes.
 Hours: Monday to Saturday 11:30 a.m. to 11 p.m., Sunday 11 a.m. to 11 p.m.

 Look forward to the regular lineup of GLB beers, seasonal brews, and specialty offerings when available.
-Hours: Monday to Thursday 11 a.m. to 6 p.m., Friday to Saturday 10 a.m. to 8 p.m., Sunday 12 p.m. to 5 p.m.
+Hours: Monday to Thursday 11 a.m. to 6 p.m., Friday to Saturday 10 a.m. to 8 p.m., Sunday 11 a.m. to 6 p.m.

-Growlers and 500ml bottles are for sale on a first come first served basis.
+Growlers and 500 ml bottles are for sale on a first come, first served basis.
 Go early for the best selection along with snacks and savoury pastries.
-Hours: Tuesday to Thursday 3 p.m. to 9 p.m., Friday to Monday 11 a.m. to 9.m.
+Hours: Monday closed, Tuesday to Friday 9 a.m. to 9 p.m., and Saturday to Sunday 11 a.m. to 9 p.m.

 Expect a regular lineup of signature Henderson beers available in their bottle shop daily.
 Hours: Sunday to Thursday 11 a.m. to 10 p.m., Friday to Saturday 11 a.m. to 11 p.m.

-There are 2L growlers and 500 mL bottles of staple beers including Street Wheat, Instigator IPA, Barnyard Belgian RYE-PA, and their Belgian Wit Bier available for take-home purchase.
-Hours: Monday 5 p.m. to 11 p.m., Tuesday to Sunday 12 p.m. to 11 p.m.
+There are 2L growlers and 500 mL bottles of staple beers available for take-home purchase.
+Hours: Monday 5 p.m. to 11 p.m. and Tuesday to Sunday 12 p.m. to 11 p.m.

-The tap room and retail store carries a long list of 500ml bottles and select 1L growlers.
-Hours: Thursday to Friday 4 p.m. to 9 p.m., Saturday 11 a.m. to 9 p.m., Sunday 12 p.m. to 5 p.m.
+The tap room and retail store carries a long list of 500 ml bottles and select 1L growlers.
+Hours: Monday to Tuesday closed, Wednesday 4 p.m. to 9 p.m., Thursday to Saturday 11 a.m. to 11 p.m., and Sunday 11 a.m. to 7 p.m.

+This is where to buy and drink beer brewed right in the heart of Kensington Market.
+The small bottle shop area boasts two fridges stocked with bottles.
+Hours: 12 p.m. to 11 p.m. daily.

-The bottle shop and tap room thoughtfully displays its lineup for purchase in the fridge so it's always cold.
+The bottle shop and tap room thoughtfully displays its lineup for purchase in the fridge, so it's always cold.
 Hours: Daily 11 a.m. to 9 p.m.

+Lansdowne Brewery has transformed into an actual brewery, bottle shop and restaurant.
+Hours: 4 p.m. to 11 p.m. daily.

 Beer to go at this Danforth bar is available seven days a week, including holidays.
 Hours: Daily 11 a.m. to 11 p.m.

-These commercially available beers are also available direct from the source.
+These commercially-available beers are also available direct from the source.
 Buy single bottles, six packs, 12 packs, cases, and even kegs, plus the occasional seasonal offering in growlers.
 Hours: Monday to Thursday 11 a.m to 9 p.m., Friday to Saturday 11 a.m. to 10 p.m., Sunday 11 a.m. to 8 p.m.

 This bottle shop sells an assortment of bottled beer, growlers and merch items.
-Hours: Tuesday to Wednesday 11 a.m to 4 p.m., Thursday to Friday 11 a.m to 7 p.m., Saturday 11 a.m. to 4 p.m.
+Hours: Sunday to Monday 11 a.m. to 6 p.m. and Tuesday to Saturday 11 a.m. to 8 p.m.

+The bottle shop attached to the restaurant is where you can purchase their latest brews in tall cans and bottles.
+Hours: 11 a.m. to 11 p.m. daily.

-The bottle shop carries year-round staples and seasonal favourites in 650ml bombers and 2L growlers.
-Hours: Wednesday to Friday 12 p.m. to 9 p.m., Sunday 12 p.m. to 5 p.m.
+The bottle shop carries year-round staples and seasonal favourites in 650 ml bombers and 2L growlers.
+Hours: Monday to Tuesday closed, Wednesday to Friday 12 p.m. to 9 p.m., and Sunday 12 p.m. to 7 p.m.

 Load up on signatures brews like Slingshot and Entropy Stout at this Leslieville bottle shop.
-Hours: Tuesday to Thursday 3 p.m. to 11 p.m., Friday to Saturday 12 p.m. to 12 p.m., Sunday 12 p.m. to 11 p.m.
+Hours: Monday 6 p.m. to 11 p.m., Tuesday to Thursday 4 p.m. to 11 p.m., Friday 3 p.m. to 11 p.m., and Saturday to Sunday 12 p.m. to 11 p.m.

-Growlers are available to this bottle shop.
-Kegs are also on offers but should be ordered in advance.
-Hours: Monday to Friday 5 p.m. to 12 a.m., Saturday to Sunday 11 a.m, to 12 a.m.
+Growlers are available at this bottle shop.
+Kegs are also on offer but should be ordered in advance.
+Hours: Monday closed, Tuesday to Wednesday 5 p.m. to 11 p.m., Thursday to Saturday 12 p.m. to 11 p.m., and Sunday 12 p.m. to 9 p.m.

+Beer-to-go options are available seven days a week at this Riverside brewery.
+Hours: Daily 12 p.m. to 9 p.m.

 You can stock up on beer by the case and in kegs (though you should note that they do deliver).
 Hours: Monday to Saturday 11 a.m. to 6 p.m., Sunday 11 a.m. to 5 p.m.

+This offshoot brand of Steam Whistle is selling tall cans, six-packs, two-fours, growlers and kegs in their bottle shop.
+Hours: Monday to Tuesday closed, Wednesday to Friday 1 p.m. to 7 p.m., Saturday 12 p.m. to 9 p.m., and Sunday 12 p.m.
+6 p.m.

+Buy everything you’ve tasted on draft at this Parkdale brewery at their bottle shop for five bucks across the board.
+Hours: 12 p.m. to 11 p.m. daily.

-Hector Vasquez at Henderson Brewery
+Hector Vasquez at Kensington Brewing Company

 Join the conversation Load comments